Defamation and Libel Liability in Florida

 Book a Consultation

-General liability insurance and professional liability insurance exclude coverage for intentional torts.
-A defamation claim requires the plaintiff to prove, at minimum, that the defendant negligently published a false statement.
+General liability and professional liability insurance exclude coverage for intentional torts.
+A defamation claim requires the plaintiff to prove, at minimum, that the defendant negligently published a false statement of fact.
 Claims involving public figures require proof of actual malice under New York Times Co. v.
-Sullivan, 376 U.S. 254 (1964).
+Sullivan.

-Most insurers treat defamation claims as arising from intentional or willful conduct, even when the legal standard requires only negligence for private-figure plaintiffs.
-The insurance company’s reasoning is that publishing a statement about another person is a voluntary act.
+Most insurers treat defamation claims as arising from intentional or willful conduct, even when the legal standard for private-figure plaintiffs requires only negligence.
+The insurer’s reasoning is that publishing a statement about another person is a voluntary act.
 Whether the statement turns out to be false and harmful is a question of fault, but the decision to speak or write was deliberate.

 Without insurance, no insurer hires defense counsel, no policy limit creates a settlement ceiling, and no coverage funds a resolution.
 The defendant pays defense costs personally and faces a judgment payable from personal assets.

 Florida defamation claims follow Chapter 770 of the Florida Statutes.
-The plaintiff must prove four elements: a false statement of fact, publication to a third party, fault on the defendant’s part, and damages.
-Florida’s two-year statute of limitations under § 95.11(4)(g) begins running when the defamatory statement is first published.
+A plaintiff must prove four elements: a false statement of fact, publication to a third party, fault on the defendant’s part, and damages.
+Florida’s two-year statute of limitations under § 95.11(4)(g) begins running when the defamatory statement is first published, and Florida follows the single-publication rule, meaning the clock does not restart each time someone views existing content online.

-Florida recognizes defamation per se, where certain categories of false statements are so inherently damaging that the plaintiff does not need to prove specific financial harm.
-These include false statements that a person committed a crime, has a communicable disease, engaged in professional misconduct, or acted in ways incompatible with their business or profession.
-Damages are presumed.
+Florida recognizes defamation per se—categories of false statements so inherently damaging that the plaintiff does not need to prove specific financial harm.
+Damages are presumed when a false statement accuses someone of committing a crime, having a communicable disease, engaging in professional misconduct, or acting in ways incompatible with their business or profession.

 Defamation per se makes the asset protection problem worse because the plaintiff’s burden is lower.
 A false statement accusing a business competitor of fraud or a physician of malpractice produces a presumption of harm that can sustain a substantial verdict without detailed financial proof.